patmagee/patmagee.github.io/_posts/2020-05-11-intro-to-jdbi-and-spring.md

 }
 ```

 In the controller we are interacting with `Jdbi` using closures.
 In my opinion, this is a great approach for interacting with a database: it explicitly defines connection boundaries, it separates persistence logic from the service layer and it guarantees there are no side effects outside of the closure.
-Its clear, concise and clean code that will make your life easier.
+It's clear, concise and clean code that will make your life easier.

-There are two specific methods which we are using here: `withExtension` and `useExtension` which takes as a parameter the `Dao` interface to use as an "extension", and then it accepts closure passing in the `dao` instance it created from our interface. `withExtension` provides a way to return a value, whereas `useExtension` allows us to simply run something against the database. `Jdbi` of course provides additional ways that retrieve and update data, for a full breakdown please refer to the official documentation.
+There are two specific methods which we are using here: `withExtension` and `useExtension`.
+These methods takes as a parameter the `Dao` interface to use as an "extension", and then then a lambda function or method reference for the closure.
+The closure is passed a single argument, the `dao` instance created from our interface. `withExtension` provides a way to return a value, whereas `useExtension` allows us to simply run something against the database. `Jdbi` of course provides additional ways that retrieve and update data, for a full breakdown please refer to the official documentation.

 ## Create your Spring Boot Application